 BCS is a charter school based on the Expeditionary Learning Outward Bound model and serving students in grades 6 to 12.
 PEN Writers has two volunteers working alongside an extraordinarily gifted and enthusiastic English teacher in 12th-grade classes.
 Another volunteer is just beginning to work with BCS’s college guidance counselor to help seniors with their college essays.
 Check out what Andrew Boorstin, a teacher at Brooklyn Collaborative, says about the impact PEN America Members have had in the school.

-MESA is a five-year-old school serving the most disadvantaged students in a largely disadvantaged neighborhood—yet it graduates over 90 percent of its incoming 9th-grade students.
+MESA is a seven-year-old school serving the most disadvantaged students in a largely disadvantaged neighborhood—yet it graduates over 90 percent of its incoming 9th-grade students.
 In the past, three PEN America volunteers helped establish an after-school literary club.
 This year we will have a volunteer working alongside a teacher in a 12th-grade English AP class.

 “World problems can be so overwhelming.
 How to even begin to pitch in?
 This is what I love about volunteering in public schools right here where we live.
 Students need help writing personal essays for college, book reports, poetry or articles for school publications.
 Their teachers, no matter how attentive, don’t have time to sit with them to draw them out and help them organize their thoughts.
 I’m thrilled to step in once a week to teach what comes so easily to me.
 But I learn too—about teenagers and about lives with family dynamics and socioeconomic situations far from my own.
 I see students articulating insights about literature and listening to each other, often in very crowded classrooms—and it makes me hopeful.
 And there’s nothing like watching a focused English teacher working to inspire the quiet thinking that comes from reading and writing.”